Bill Dahlen: Hall of Fame consideration

 Dahlen initially received very little support for induction into the National Baseball Hall of Fame; he received just one vote from the Veterans Committee on the Hall's inaugural 1936 ballot and again received a single vote when he was included on the Baseball Writers' Association of America's 1938 ballot.
 Dahlen was not considered again by the Veterans Committee for several decades, however, in part due to the reputation of his advanced statistics, Dahlen's candidacy has received renewed interest in recent years.
 He was included on the committee's Pre-1943 ballot for 2009 but received three or fewer of the twelve member committee's votes.
 He was included again on the newly formed Pre-Integration Committee's ballot for 2013.
 Dahlen received ten out of sixteen votes, falling two votes short of election, the highest total of any person on the ballot who was not elected.
 Dahlen was included again on the Pre-Integration Committee's 2016 ballot but the committee selected no new Hall of Fame members as Dahlen tied for second place with eight of sixteen votes.
 Dahlen was considered again by the newly formed Early Baseball Era Committee for the 2022 ballot but received three or fewer of the committee's sixteen votes.
+According to Baseball-Reference, Dahlen has the most career Wins Above Replacement of any position player not already inducted with the exception of players who either aren't yet eligible or are held back by a scandal.

 The Nineteenth Century Committee of the Society for American Baseball Research named Dahlen the Overlooked 19th Century Baseball Legend for 2012—a 19th-century player, manager, executive or other baseball personality not yet inducted into the National Baseball Hall of Fame in Cooperstown, New York.

 Dahlen was featured in David Pietrusza's 1995 television documentary Local Heroes in the segment "Knocking on Cooperstown's Door."